How to Create a Waterfall Chart in Excel (Step-by-Step)

 Customize the colors

 Double-click any bar to open Format Data Series.
 Set fill colors for each series: green for increase bars, red or orange for decrease bars, gray or navy for total and subtotal bars.
-Consistent color coding makes direction immediately obvious without requiring readers to check the labels.
+Consistent color coding makes direction immediately obvious without requiring readers to check labels.

 Add data labels